Frequently Asked Questions

 Who can be a Troop Leader?

 Troop leaders are unpaid volunteers.
 They have contributed a significant amount of time and energy to become troop leaders.
 They often have daughters of their own in their troops and they most likely are parents of your daughter's friends.
-All new volunteers complete a required application process with background check for their position.
+All new volunteers complete a required application process with background check and interview for their position.
 They are appointed on a yearly basis after completing training, both general and specific, for the grade level of girls they are leading.
 As the safety of girls in Girl Scouting is always a top priority, troop leaders are required to follow stringent rules governing safety/supervision issues.
 All GSCSNJ leaders use the Safety Activity Checkpoints, a GSUSA resource that aims to create a safe and welcoming experience for girls and adult volunteers by setting national program standards.

 When are troop meetings held?